 Maui Must-See – Baldwin Home Museum

-This historic home has been restored and offers visitors a vivid picture into the life of the Baldwin family on Maui almost 200 years ago, The Baldwins, a missionary family, lived in the house during the early 1800’s.
+This historic home has been restored and offers visitors a vivid picture of the life of the Baldwin family on Maui almost 200 years ago.
+The Baldwins, a missionary family, lived in the house during the early 1800's.

 The original home was built by Reverend Ephraim Spaulding sometime between 1834 and 1835, which was then referred to as the "missionary compound."
 In 1836, Reverend Spaulding became ill and returned to the east coast of the US.